NoNotNotes/Yuubi/content/B418/ECG.md

 ---
 tags:
   - B418
-  - INC
 title: Electrocardiography
 draft: false
-date: 2024-10-05
+date: 2024-10-26
+description: " Electrocardiography (ECG/EKG) is the graphic recording of the electrical activity (electric potentials) of the heart.
+It is a noninvasive and affordable method of monitoring, often readily available in health care facilities."
 ---
 Electrocardiography (ECG/EKG) is the **graphic recording of the electrical activity (electric potentials) of the heart**.
 It is a noninvasive and affordable method of monitoring, often readily available in health care facilities.
 It uses **metal electrodes** attached to the extremities and chest wall to measure electric potential, which is then visualized by the ECG machine.
+  >[!CITE] Reference
+ >This discussion is based on Dr. Edgar M. Rotairo's presentation and Dr. Ferrer's live lecture.

  ___
 # Conduction System of the Heart
 1. In normal physiology, the electrical impulse originates from the **sinoatrial node**, depolarizing the **right atrium**, being recorded as a **P wave**.